kroxylicious/kroxylicious-junit5-extension/README.md

 Which kind of cluster is chosen depends on the requirements of your test.
 For example, using containers allows to easily test against different broker versions.

+---
+**NOTE**

+In case you use podman for testcontainers, some tips must be taken into account:
+* `TESTCONTAINERS_RYUK_DISABLED=true` env variable shall be declared as per https://github.com/containers/podman/issues/7927#issuecomment-731525556
+* `podman-plugins` linux package shall be installed on your machine in order to communicate containers among each other.

+---

 ## Template tests

 You can also use test templates to execute the same test over a number of different cluster configurations.
 Here's an example: